What Is Hospice Care?

 - How often will I receive hospice care?
 The frequency of visits from your hospice team will depend on your specific health needs.
 Some patients require oxygen and intravenously delivered pain medication (like morphine through an IV) to manage symptoms, while others may get by with prescription medication.

 - If my cancer gets better, can I leave hospice and go back to normal treatment?
 Yes.
 Though unlikely, if your condition improves, your doctor may suggest returning to curative forms of treatment.
-You can also decide to leave hospice care at any time and resume traditional cancer therapies.
+You can also decide to leave end-of-life care at any time and resume traditional cancer therapies.

 - Where can I enter hospice care?
 Typically, hospice services are available at assisted living facilities, nursing homes, hospice facilities, hospitals, and even in your own home.